hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 MACS provides different options for dealing with **duplicate tags** at the exact same location, that is tags with **the same coordination and the same strand**.
 The default is to keep a single read at each location.
 The `auto` option, which is very commonly used, tells MACS to calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as the pvalue cutoff.
 An alternative is to set the `all` option, which keeps every tag.
 If an `integer` is specified, then at most that many tags will be kept at the same location.
 This redundancy is consistently applied for both the ChIP and input samples.

-*We do not need to worry about this, since **we filtered out the duplicates during the [post-alignment filtering step](05_filtering_BAM_files.md).**
+> _We do not need to worry about this option, since **we filtered out the duplicates during the [post-alignment filtering step](05_filtering_BAM_files.md).**_

 ### Modeling the shift size

 The tag density around a true binding site should show a **bimodal enrichment pattern** (or paired peaks).
 MACS takes advantage of this bimodal pattern to empirically model the shifting size, thus better locating the precise binding sites.

+To identify the shift size:

-To find paired peaks to **build the model**, MACS first scans the whole dataset searching for highly significant enriched regions. *This is done only using the ChIP sample!* Given a sonication size (`bandwidth`) and a high-confidence fold-enrichment (`mfold`), MACS slides two `bandwidth` windows across the genome to find regions with **tags more than `mfold` enriched relative to a random tag genome distribution**.
+1. MACS scans the whole sample **searching for all highly significant enriched regions**. *This is done only using the ChIP sample!*
+   * These regions are identified by MACS sliding two `bandwidth` windows across the genome to find regions with **tags more than `mfold` enriched relative to a random tag genome distribution**.

-MACS randomly **samples 1,000 of these high-quality peaks**, separates their positive and negative strand tags, and aligns them by the midpoint between their centers.
+2. MACS randomly **samples 1,000 of these high-quality peaks** identified in #1.
+3. For these 1,000 peaks, MACS separates their positive and negative strand tags and aligns them by the midpoint between their centers.
 The **distance between the modes of the two peaks in the alignment is defined as 'd'** and represents the estimated fragment length.
-MACS shifts all the tags by d/2 toward the 3' ends to the most likely protein-DNA interaction sites.
+4. MACS **shifts all reads in the sample by d/2** toward the 3' ends to the most likely protein-DNA interaction sites

 <p align="center">
 <img src="../img/peak_shift3.png" width="400">